Coping with emotions after a c-section (caesarean)

 Coping with emotions after a c-section

-You may experience a range of emotions after your caesarean section (c-section).
-Some women feel ok, but some may feel depressed or have symptoms of post-traumatic stress disorder (PTSD).
-There is lots of support available from your maternity team, health visitor and GP.
+You may experience a range of emotions after your c-section (caesarean) like with a vaginal birth.
+Some women and birthing people feel happy, but some may feel depressed or have symptoms of post-traumatic stress disorder (PTSD).

-It takes time to recover emotionally from giving birth, even if it goes smoothly.
-Having a c-section, in particular, can cause lots of emotions that you may not feel prepared for.
-Talking about it can help.
-It might be useful to talk to your midwife, health visitor, friends, family or parent groups about how you’re feeling.
 If you had an emergency c-section or if there were complications, it can help to talk to your doctor or midwife about your experience.
-It’s ok if you don’t feel ready straightaway.
+It’s ok if you don’t feel ready straight away.
 You can ask to speak to someone after you have left hospital.

 Most maternity units have a ‘birth reflections’ or ‘birth after thoughts’ service.
 This gives you the chance to go through your maternity notes and talk about what happened.
 You can ask your midwife or GP to refer you to this service or for counselling.